Solway Sharks

-The Solway Sharks are a senior ice hockey club in South West Scotland or Cumbria and play out of Dumfries Ice Bowl, King Street, Dumfries, Scotland.
-As of the 2023–24 season Solway plays in the National League division of the English National Ice Hockey League pyramid.
+The Solway Sharks are a professional ice hockey club in South West Scotland and play out of Dumfries Ice Bowl, King Street, Dumfries, Scotland.
+As of the 2023–24 season Solway plays in the National League division of the National Ice Hockey League pyramid.

-The Sharks were formed in 1998 and in their lifetime have won a host of trophies including two Northern League championships, one Northern League Play-Off title, six St. Andrew's Cups and two Scottish Cups.
+Formed in 1998, the Sharks have won numerous trophies, including 2 Northern League championships, one Northern League Play- Off title, six St. Andrew's Cups and two Scottish Cups.
 In 2021, the Sharks won the NIHL Division 1 National Championship after defeating Streatham IHC in the final at the Coventry Skydome.

 Ahead of the 2025–26 season, Solway announced the creation of Solway Sharks SNL, an affiliate development club in the Scottish National League.

+In 2026, the team was banned from playing at the Dumfries and Galloway council-owned ice rink in a dispute over payments.